ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/github-actions.md

 ## Event

 **Events** are specific activities that trigger a workflow run.
 For example, a workflow is triggered when somebody pushes to the repository or when a pull request is created.
 Events can also be configured to listen to external events using Webhooks.

+Here you can find instructions [if you want to develop an action for other people to use](https://help.github.com/en/actions/building-actions/about-actions)

 ## Runner